idcrook/esp8266-playground/Breadboard_Programmer_USB_TTL_FT232R_3v3/README.md

     - **IMPORTANT**: Vcc on this cable is 5V -- DO NOT USE TO POWER ESP-01 module directly!
 ESP8266 is ONLY 3.3V safe.
 Leave VCC of this cable unconnected!

   - UA85M33C LDO 3.3V regulator
+    - For a portable application using a 5V USB power bank, a 5.0V -> 3.3V regulator would be better, something like AMS1117

   - 9V/650mA wall wart power supply
     - Will be connected to an LDO voltage regulator to get a 3.3V supply for the ESP module